Easy way to backup up git a repository (in a pipeline)

 # Get default branch and checkout as last step

-# So the bundle would default to the master/main branch
+# So the bundle would default to the master/main brach

 # in case of both branches, get one random. xargs trim the string